 The root cause of SIBO and intolerance to fodmaps is often a sluggish gallbladder.

-The nutrients found in this low fodmap breakfast recipe are needed for both the liver and gallbladder.
+The nutrients found in these low low fodmap scrambled eggs are needed for both the liver and gallbladder.
 A healthy liver requires optimal methylation and a well functioning PEMT gene.

 Canned artichoke is a medium fodmap food, but in small quantities, it is often well tolerated.
 The artichoke blends beautifully with egg and feta for a savory breakfast.
 Artichoke is also one of the best gallbladder cleansing foods that stimulate bile flow.